 Simply put, patient satisfaction is an indicator of how well the patient is being treated at your ob/gyn practice.
 The “how well” refers not only to the quality of care but also to how happy a patient is with the treatment she received.
 It is a measure of care quality and gives healthcare providers valuable insights into various aspects of healthcare, including the effectiveness of their care and their level of understanding.

 Patient satisfaction, while always a critical factor, has recently gained momentum in the healthcare space.
 In the wake of the patient-centered healthcare environment, patients are demanding a bigger role in managing their healthcare, and they expect a higher level of commitment and care from their providers.
 Healthcare providers are adjusting their strategic plans accordingly.

 Many medical facilities are starting to pay attention to patient experience and satisfaction.
-According to a recent survey, more than half of healthcare practitioners admit that patient satisfaction is one of their top three priorities.
+A majority of healthcare practitioners admit that patient satisfaction is one of their top three priorities.
 Should you be one of those healthcare practitioners?
 What steps should you take to improve your patient satisfaction score?